 One of the things that motivate people to book an Airbnb is the convenience and flexibility of having a kitchen.
 Guests want to have peace of mind knowing they’ll have a good time in a home away from their home.
 So, ensure your kitchen is stocked with the cooking essentials and appliances they may need.
 Some of the basic kitchen essentials to provide your guests with include pots, cutting boards, dish towels, utensils, and oven mitts.
 Also, test the dishwasher, coffeemaker, oven, and microwave for any problems and make sure the freezer and refrigerator are working properly.

 Fix Curb Appeal

 Consumers looking for an Airbnb to vacation in or rent will be attracted to properties with strong “curb appeal,” and they will be willing to pay more for it.
 You, therefore, don’t want to focus all your efforts on the inside of your house and forget about the exterior.
-Spruce up your home’s exterior by pruning trees, mowing the lawn, planting a few colorful potted flowers, adding fresh mulch to your garden, and trimming back the bushes.
+Get pruning services to spruce up your home’s exterior by pruning trees, mowing the lawn, planting a few colorful potted flowers, adding fresh mulch to your garden, and trimming back the bushes.
 Also, consider repainting your home’s exterior to give it a refreshing look.